buddyvv/Sambucus/README.md

 # Sambucus
-# A mod created by Stratigist, Tylerun, Buddy, and Tobi
+# A mod created by Stratigist, Tobi, Tylerun, Abombanation, & Buddy.